AbsoluteUnity/Mastermind/README.md

 # Mastermind
-my attempt at solving the mastermind challenge
+my solution to the mastermind challenge found on here http://usingpython.com/python-programming-challenges/ What I learned by doing this challenge:
+1. How to implement random integers in python.